 In Maryland, the standard court costs for a serious traffic offense like a DUI or DWI is $57.50.
 These costs help pay for the court expenses as well as other related government programs funded by the court.
 In addition to the standard court costs, a judge may impose a fine for a DUI conviction or probation before judgment.
 Judges are not required to assess a fine, but fines run between $100 and $500 for a DUI or DWI conviction or PBJ.

 If You Were Arrested for Your Second DUI or DWI, Our Defense Attorneys Can Help

 If you’ve been charged with drunk driving and it is your second offense, it is highly recommended you hire a DUI defense lawyer to defend you against the charges.
-The Law Offices of Randolph Rice has represented thousands of individuals charged with a second offense DUI in Maryland.
+Rice, Murtha & Psoras has represented thousands of individuals charged with a second offense DUI in Maryland.